caneara/varnish/docs/pages/textbox.md

 - Type: `Number`
 - Default: `1`

-The number of rows that the textbox should have.
+The number of rows that the component should have.

 When set to `1`, an `input` is used.
 When set to `2+`, a `textarea` is used.